 PTSD is a complex mental health condition that can impact one’s well-being.
 However, with proper treatment and support, people can overcome symptoms and improve their quality of life.
 No one needs to do this alone – medications, psychotherapy, complementary and alternative treatments, and self-care can help manage it.

-Roots Through Recovery has its doors open for individuals who have PTSD.
+Roots Through Recovery has its doors open for individuals who have PTSD illness.
 Our treatment center can provide the resources and support needed to find your way out of darkness and into a space of safety, security, and healing.